ArPiRobot/arpirobot.github.io/docs/advanced/buildminimage.md

 # Building an ArPiRobot Image
-This guide details how the prebuilt minimal Raspbian image is created for ArPiRobot robots.
+This guide details how the prebuilt Raspbian image is created for ArPiRobot robots.
 This guide exists mostly to document the image creation process, but can be followed to create a custom Raspbian image or an image with another Linux OS.
-The minimal image configured should be used when development will not be done on the robot or when the robot may be powered off unexpectedly.

-## Why a Custom Image?
+## Why Would I need to build an Image?
 There are few reasons to ever need a custom image.
 Most users do not need to spend the time creating their own image.
 The most common reasons for wanting to build a custom image are:

 1. If you want to use or test a newer version of Raspbian that the prebuilt image uses.
 2. If you want to use a different Linux OS (not Raspbian).
 3. If you want to understand more about how all the components of this project fit together.

-It is important to be aware that this guide is only up to date for the version of Raspbian that was used to make the prebuilt image.
+It is important to be aware that this guide is not always kept up to date.
+It is mostly intended as a reference.

 There will likely be slight differences if using another version of Raspbian or another Linux OS.
-Some important things to remember if using another Linux OS: there must be a `pi` user (or systemd services must be edited) and the `pi` user (or whatever user is used with the deploy tool) must be able to use `sudo` with no password.
+Some important things to remember if using another Linux OS: there must be a `pi` user (or systemd services and `dt-` script must be edited) and the `pi` user (or whatever user is used with the deploy tool) must be able to use `sudo` with no password.

 ## Raspbian Version
-This guide is currently up to data for Raspbian Lite version 2019-04-09.
+This guide is currently up to data for the Beta4 image (2020-02-13-raspbian-buster-lite).
 The resulting image has been tested on a Raspberry Pi Zero W and a Raspberry Pi 3A+.